Damp and Mould policy

 • Ensure that the fabric of our properties is protected from deterioration and damage resulting from damp, mould and condensation.

-• Respond to all reports of damp and condensation and complete any repair works/measures in line with their Responsive Repairs Policy, or Repairs and Maintenance Policy if in Scotland, complying with all legislation.
+• Respond to all reports of damp and condensation and complete any repair works/measures in line with their Responsive Repairs policy, or Repairs and Maintenance Policy if in Scotland, complying with all legislation.
 This will be dependent on the severity and urgency of the problem, the complexity of the solution and the repair works/actions required.

 • We will make reasonable attempts to access the property to inspect and carry out the works.
 All logged repairs must have evidence of at least three attempts to contact the customer.
 Written communication must then be provided to the customer asking them to contact us to organise a new repair and record each attempt on our customer database.